Guitarricadelafuente: 2019–present: Breakthrough and La Cantera

 The singer collaborated with Muerdo on his album "Fin de la Primera Vida", which was released in January 2020.
 He also covered "Cerrado Por Derribo" alongside Niño de Elche for Joaquin Sabina's tribute album "Ni Tan Joven Ni Tan Viejo" which was a best-selling album that topped the album charts for several weeks.
-In 2020 he extended his national tour and scheduled two concerts in Mexico which had to be postponed due to the 2019–20 coronavirus pandemic.
+In 2020 he extended his national tour and scheduled two concerts in Mexico which had to be postponed due to the COVID-19 pandemic.
 Other shows in theatres in Spain were cancelled or rescheduled.
 That same year he was also nominated for three MIN awards for "Best New Artist", "Best Music Video" for "Guantanamera" and "Song of the Year" for "Agua Y Mezcal".
-This awards congratulate independent music performers.
+These awards congratulate independent music performers.
 In January 2020 he collaborated with Mexican musician Silvana Estrada on the acoustic remix of "Guantanamera".

 Recording sessions for his debut album (then planned as an EP) began in October 2019.
 On 3 April 2020 he released "Desde las Alturas" which has been confirmed to be the first single of the album, which is scheduled to be released in late 2020 although the recording sessions have been stopped due to the ongoing pandemic.
-The album is being produced by Raúl Lamina and Refree, who has worked with Rosalía and Amaia between others.
+The album is being produced by Raúl Lamina and Refree, who has worked with Rosalía and Amaia among others.
 The release of the songs ends his droplet no-radio impact era where he released "Nacido Pa Ganar", "Agua Y Mezcal" and "ABC" in June and September 2019 respectively.

 Artistry

 Lafuente has been cited as "an old soul based in the hills of Aragón with Andalusian air and with a Valencian heart; an old soul, that has no other explanation for a sensitivity typical of the greats of Spanish-Latin music".
-The singer describes his music as "real music, with truth and without any arrangement or production; with clear and concise messages that I didn't realise could touch the hearts of this many people" he states that "there is no songwriting process in my songs, they occur to me on the go".
+The singer describes his music as "real music, with truth and without any arrangement or production; with clear and concise messages that I didn't realise could touch the hearts of this many people"; he states that "there is no songwriting process in my songs, they occur to me on the go".

 The singer has cited urban artists like Nathy Peluso or Bad Gyal as major influences for his songs.
-He gets inspired by their persona other than their musical genre.
-He has also stated that he has listened a lot to Loquillo and Extremoduro while growing up but doesn't think that it will influence his music.
-He has also cited South American culture as a major influence by saying "I like all the Southern American imaginary, it is a very rich and colorful culture.
+He gets inspired by their persona rather than their musical genre.
+He has also stated that he listened a lot to Loquillo and Extremoduro while growing up but doesn't think that it will influence his music.
+He has also cited South American culture as a major influence by saying, "I like all the Southern American imagery, it is a very rich and colorful culture.
 Very nice to tell.
 With many stories, it transmits a lot".